-The following is a basic guide to the Proficiencies and General Education Requirements (GERs) that you will have to fulfill for a baccalaureate degree at William and Mary.
+The following is a basic guide to the Proficiencies and General Education Requirements (GERs) that you will fulfill at William and Mary.
 Use the Student Academic Planner [pdf] to assist with your academic planning.

 - Freshman Seminar.
 If you are a freshman (defined as having earned 0-23 credits after graduation from high school) this requirement needs to be completed by the end of your first year.
 If you are unable to take a seminar in the fall (due to scheduling problems, unavailability, etc.), you can take one in the spring.
 These courses are typically numbered in the 150s.